 An additional limitation we faced being constrained to publicly available data was the appropriate rate to use for BTH in the comparison of iptacopan and ravulizumab.
 In the APPLY trial, the BTH rate of 17.14% seen for the C5i arm, composed of patients on ravulizumab and eculizumab, was likely skewed by including both extravascular and intravascular hemolysis.
-This is in stark contrast to the 0% intravascular BTH that was seen in the non-inferiority trial (Study 302) of ravulizumab.39 However, using a 0% for ravulizumab BTH in the iptacopan assessment did not change our conclusion.
+This is in stark contrast to the 4% and 0% intravascular BTH that was seen in Study 301 and 302, respectively for ravulizumab.
+We felt the evidence for BTH was stronger from Studies 301 and 302 for ravulizumab, so we used a weighted average of 2.25% and used the 17.14% as a scenario analysis.
+However, using the 17.14% for ravulizumab BTH in the iptacopan assessment as a scenario analysis did not change our conclusion.

 Our threshold analysis results for iptacopan highlighted an area of concern.
-With iptacopan, because the baseline for comparison is ravulizumab, which is already an extremely costly treatment at ~\$450,000, any incremental gains for iptacopan would lead to an even higher price.
-As expected, our calculated threshold prices for iptacopan were higher than the price of ravulizumab, with an annual price of \$512,000 to \$513,000.
+With iptacopan, because the baseline for comparison is ravulizumab, which is already an extremely costly treatment at ~\$477,000, any incremental gains for iptacopan would lead to an even higher value-based price.
+As expected, our calculated threshold prices for iptacopan were higher than the price of ravulizumab, with an annual price of \$507,000 to \$509,000.
 We calculated that approximately 94% of the annual threshold price of iptacopan were attributable to cost-offsets, the majority of which were driven by comparator drug cost-offsets.
 This questions whether a new drug for PNH with a high price and marginal QALY gains can ever be cost-effective since the standard of care treatment (C5 inhibitors) is not known to meet common cost-effectiveness thresholds.
-Prior models have found ravulizumab to be "cost-effective"; however, the comparator was eculizumab, which in its comparison to standard care was not cost-effective at an incremental cost per QALY gained of \$2.270 million after converting to 2023 USD.50 In accordance with ICER's methods (see page 11, section 5), we tried to address this concern by including a cost-offset cap model scenario in which the health system cost offsets generated by a new treatment are capped at \$150,000 per year but are otherwise assigned entirely to the new treatment.
+Prior models have found ravulizumab to be "cost-effective"; however, the comparator was eculizumab, which in its comparison to standard care was not cost-effective at an incremental cost per QALY gained of \$2.270 million after converting to 2023 USD.
+In accordance with ICER's methods (see page 11, section 5), we tried to address this concern by including a cost-offset cap model scenario in which the health system cost offsets generated by a new treatment are capped at \$150,000 per year but are otherwise assigned entirely to the new treatment.